MartinBanchero/mpxtractor/README.md

 #> 6 A01   " X1"  00:22:00      191198 485, 520
 ```

-Now let's suppose we want to repeat the experiment under the same conditions.
-In this case we have to raw data files to be analyzed.
+Now let's suppose we want to repeat the experiment but this time we want to measure absorbance under the same conditions.
+In this case we have two raw data files to be analyzed.
 Using the function `read_multiple_data_files()` we can store both files into a tidy dataframe.
 There many options that can be used to gather files with this function, for more information check vignette `wrangling_and_layout_functions` .

 ```r